Jose-Pereira/data_jobs/README.md

 # LinkedIn Job Scraper

 This project scrapes job listings from LinkedIn based on defined keywords and stores them in a SQLite database and CSV files.
+It's designed to run automatically via GitHub Actions.

 ## Features

 - Scrapes LinkedIn job listings based on keywords and location
+- Automatically detects initial run to gather all active jobs regardless of posting date
+- On subsequent runs, focuses only on recently posted jobs
 - Filters jobs based on title, description, and language
 - Stores results in a SQLite database
 - Saves daily job listings as CSV files with timestamps